digiscot/digiscot-website/pages/projects/hebridean-connections.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/135441892@N05/20591546743/in/datetaken/" title="P1010144"><img src="https://farm1.staticflickr.com/721/20591546743_7bbd5995de_n.jpg" width="320" height="180" alt="P1010144"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+In terms of outcomes for the people and groups we care about, this project has...
+We know this because...

+Lessons learned
 Things that worked well:

-- Sessions pitched at different levels
+-Sessions pitched at different levels
-- Increased 1-1 support
+-Increased 1-1 support
-- Delivering sessions in Gaelic
+-Delivering sessions in Gaelic

+Things that we would do differently next time:

+Text
+Text
+Text